ihe-brasil/PROADI-SUS-HAOC/Technical Instructions/tech_inst-5.md

 - update a patient with PRPA_IN201302UV02: Patient Registry Record Revised
 - merge with PRPA_IN201304UV02: Patient Registry Duplicates Resolved

 The Patient Identity Source needs to have an Assigning Authority assigned to its own system for identifying that source.
-The IHE Technical Manager will provide an OID to be used as the Assigning Authority for your system.
+Each Patient Identity Source is given a “Patient ID Addigning Authority OID” for testing purposes.
+See Gazelle Test Management under menu _Configurations-→ OIDs for Current Session_.
+The Patient Identity Source must use this OID for pre-connectathon and peer-to-peer tests.

 > Request the IHE Technical Manager the OID for your company and only perform this test using this OID.